adh30/Sphygmocor-Reservoir/README.md

 I am grateful to my long-term colleague Prof. Kim Parker for his assistance with the development of this program.

-*A previous version of kreservoir (v13) may be available on Kim Parker's web page.* **NB that old version (kreservoir v13) is now outdated and the current version (kreservoirv 14) should be used.
+*A previous version of kreservoir (v13) may be available on Kim Parker's web page.* **NB that old version (kreservoir v13) is now outdated and the current version (kreservoir v14) should be used.
 Henceforth any new versions will be made available here.**

 |     Version      |     Date     |    Changes Made                                                                                                                                                                                            |
 |------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|